 Level 1 Chargers

 When you use a Level 1 charger, it is important that it is on its own dedicated electrical circuit.
 This means no other devices should be plugged into the same outlet on the same circuit breaker.
-For enhanced safety, the outlet should also be a GFCI type receptacle to guard against electric shock.
+For enhanced safety, the outlet should also be of an industrial type.

 There is one drawback with a Level 1 charger.
 It can take up to 12 hours to fully charge some vehicles using 120 Volt standard house power.
-Depending on which vehicle you own, you’ll get from 3 – 5 miles for every hour you charge your car with a standard 120 Volt receptacle.
+Depending on which vehicle you own, you’ll get from 5 – 8 kilometers for every hour you charge your car with a standard 120 Volt receptacle.
 If you only drive short distances and never completely deplete your battery this may be okay for you.
 Every night you will need to plug in your car to give it enough charge to get through the following day.

 Level 2 Chargers